rherrmann/eclipse-extras/CONTRIBUTING.md

 the following steps describe the setup of the development environment.

 1. Start an Eclipse IDE v4.4 (Luna) or later that has the [Plug-in Development Environment (PDE)](https://www.eclipse.org/pde/) installed.
- If you want to use a fresh Eclipse installation, you can download [Eclipse Standard](https://www.eclipse.org/downloads/packages/eclipse-standard-432/keplersr2).
+ If you want to use a fresh Eclipse installation, you can download the _Eclipse IDE for Eclipse Committers_ package from the [Eclipse Downloads](https://www.eclipse.org/downloads/packages/) page.
 It contains everything you need.

 2. Clone the git repository from https://github.com/rherrmann/eclipse-extras.git

 3. The necessary projects are located at the root of the repository.
 Import all of them into your workspace.

 4. The [com.codeaffine.extras.target](https://github.com/rherrmann/eclipse-extras/tree/master/com.codeaffine.extras.target) project contains suitable [Target Platform Definitions](http://help.eclipse.org/juno/index.jsp?topic=%2Forg.eclipse.pde.doc.user%2Fconcepts%2Ftarget.htm).
 Open one of them and select the _Set as Target Platform_ link.

 Now you are ready to hack the sources.